miguelgimenezgimenez/react-google-map-draw-filter/README.md

 # GoogleMap Draw Polygon Filter

-React component that includes a google map which allows the possibility to draw a polygon and output and filter the markers within the polygon
+React component that includes a google map which allows the possibility to draw a draggable polygon and output and filter the markers within the polygon.

+Also allow the possibility to insert markers and output return their coordinates.

+THIS IS JUST A TEST VERSION VERSION,API KEY IS PROVIDED, TO GIVE YOUR OWN API KEY INSERT IT IN THE "GoogleApi.js" component, WHICH IS IN THE "GoogleApi" FOLDER.

 ## Demo & Examples